KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/opensearch-authentication.md

     - `<Directory (tenant) ID>`: The Directory ID of your Microsoft Entra Tenant.
     - `<Application (client) ID>`: The Application ID from the Microsoft Entra Application settings.

-2. Update or create the `opensearch-dashboards-account` secret with the Application Client Secret value.
+2. Update or create the `opensearch-dashboards-account` secret with the Application Client Secret value:

-    - Using External Secrets Operator
+    - Using External Secrets Operator:

       Be sure to update the AWS Parameter Store object path specified in the `clusters/core/addons/opensearch/values.yaml` file in the `eso.secretName` field with the `username`, `password`, `cookie` and `OIDC_CLIENT_SECRET` values.